firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-11-13-and-i-never-named-her.md

 “Watch it,” her arm read, paired with a stiff smile.
 She righted my tilting frame and moved through the crowd toward Lux’s door in one fluid motion.
 I followed her with quick steps.
 She didn’t knock.

 “Perfect, perfect, you two have already met.
 Kem, Nemmen lore.
 Here are the notes.
 Take everything.
-Shahara don’t let this one out of your sight⎯I need her back in a few days.
+Shahara, don’t let this one out of your sight — I need her back in a few days.
 Think you can manage?”
 Lux, thin and wiry, with the slicked back waves and the oiled skin of well-off gentlemen, held out a few pieces of parchment as I struggled to speed read our language skipping across his forehead.

-“Don’t insult me L,” Shahara said with a wink.
+“Don’t insult me, L,” Shahara said with a wink.
 I followed her out and have been ever since.

 Her fingertips touched my wrist and I snapped back into the present.
 My mind never settled on one thing, even during moments like this.
 Someday it might get me killed.

 “Don’t get eaten by the damned thing,” she said.

 She closed her eyes and tucked her arms in, her fingers playing over the hilt of her halberd laying by her side.
 Shahara was serious about the future, always.